-To do this, innovation in engagement processes must be initiated by a shift away from linear methods to a more interactive and iterative approach.
+To do this, innovation in the community engagement processes must be initiated by a shift away from linear methods to a more interactive and iterative approach.

 A special report series written by the IBM Center for The Business of Government explains that part of building an agile government includes the movement from “creating a supply of data to creating a demand for insight that informs decision making.”

-When applied to the public engagement processes, this “demand for insight” creates a culture of data-driven decision making that relies heavily on a unified public engagement process that makes collecting, analyzing, and sharing data quick and easy . . . or agile.
+When applied to the community engagement processes, this “demand for insight” creates a culture of data-driven decision making that relies heavily on a unified engagement process that makes collecting, analyzing, and sharing data quick and easy . . . or agile.